garrandall/popular-music-data/tracks/stay-gone-jimmy-wayne.md

 I know everything's gonna be okay
 If you just stay gone

-I still love you and i will forever
+I still love you and I will forever
 We can't hide the truth
 We know each other better
 When we try to make it work